etolton49/Basic_Onshape_CAD/README.md

 ## Challenge
 <img src="Challenge.png" width="80%">
 Here is my week 5 milestone challenge.
 It went pretty smoothly other than the mating.
 I struggle with the mates for some time before ending up using the cylindrical mates.
 I was about ready to rebuild the whole thign because I couldn't get the revolute mates to work.
 Also, next time I will circular pattern around a mate connect instead of creating an axis.
+Here is the link to the assembly:https://cvilleschools.onshape.com/documents/07d7950993f6d56d35cb2e1b/w/4a6a6facf183384cde15d1ee/e/7ef266ac08a211d5978ebd83